 I’ve extremely sensitive knees since young.
-I couldn’t kneel without it hurting, and female push-ups were horrible memories I had due to the knee pain.
+I couldn’t kneel without them hurting, and female push-ups were horrible memories due to this.
 In addition, I bruise really easily, especially on the knees.

 Looking around at every yogi kneeling into different poses comfortably, while there I was, struggling to even display a neutral face when I put any pressure on my knees.
 That was me when I started.